DC Power Flow

 Power Flow Update

-An advanced methodology involves users establishing the DCPowerFlow composite type using dcPowerFlow just once.
+An advanced methodology involves users establishing the DCPowerFlow type using dcPowerFlow just once.
 After this initial setup, users can integrate new branches and generators, and also have the capability to modify buses, branches, and generators, all without the need to recreate the DCPowerFlow type.

 This advancement extends beyond the previous scenario where recreating the PowerSystem and DC model was unnecessary, to now include the scenario where DCPowerFlow also does not need to be recreated.
 Such efficiency can be particularly advantageous in cases where JuliaGrid can reuse nodal matrix factorization.